mtp1032/WoWThreads/Docs/WoWThreads-complete.md

 will have been

 #### Returns:
-- If successful: the actual number of ticks the thread was delayed.
-The result is nil.
+- Success: the actual number of ticks the thread was delayed.
+The result is set to nil.
-- If failed: the handle is nil, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).
+- Failure: the handle is nil, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).

 #### Usage: